 Story Wonk Daily / Story Wonk Sundays -- No longer in production, but with a healthy archive, Story Wonk was a daily podcast for 300 episodes.
 They switched to a weekly format in 2012, and lasted for another 100 episodes.
 I just discovered this one recently, and I'm diving into random spots to explore the back catalog.
 Website

 Other -- Podcasts that range from horror movies to economics to French language practice.

 Planet Money -- Weekly podcast that examines some aspect of economics or the free market in a fun, accessible fashion.
 From NPR.
 Website

 Horror, Etc. -- "Kings Town Ted" and filmmaker Anthony D.P.
 Mann talk about the latest in horror film and review the classics in this long running podcast.
 Both hosts are direct and disarming, and approach the genre from an intelligent fan's point of view.
+Currently on semi-hiatus, new episodes still appear on occasion.
 Facebook

 Faculty of Horror -- Love this one.
 An academic take on the horror genre, each episode tackles no more than a few titles, providing a deep-dive approach from the hosts, Andrea Subissati and Alexandra West.
 There are a handful of episodes with audio issues, but overall highly recommended.

 United Nations of Horror -- A newer podcast, the UNH brings an international perspective to the dark corners of the horror genre.
 With hosts from several different parts of the globe, and guest commentaries from an even wider array of nations, this podcast alternates between deep examinations of niche topics and wider-scope overviews.
 I've contributed some content myself, and it's been tremendous fun watching this podcast spread its wings and begin to fly.
 Highly recommended.
 Website Facebook